 contemporary drama.
 Students learn how to read plays, how to discuss plays in groups and individually, how to see plays in performance and finally, how to write about plays.
 Students examine how plot, character, aural and visual elements of production combine to form a unified work across genre, styles and periods.
-Offered at NHS

-TECHNICAL THEATER I
+TECHNICAL THEATER I PAR 4110

-In this course students learn the basics of set design and construction, lightning design, sound design, costume design, prop design, stage management, and the day-today operations of a theater.
+In this course students learn the basics of set design and construction, lightning design, sound design, costume design, prop design, stage management, and the day-to-day operations of a theater.
 Students will identify areas of special interest in technical theatre.
 Emphasis is placed on in-depth study, assumption of leadership roles, and application of self-assessment to improve skills and foster artistic growth.
 Prerequisite: Introduction to Theater.

-TECHNICAL THEATER II & III

-PAR 4210 (PAR 4310 FOR LEVEL 3) 1 SEMESTER 1 CREDIT GRADES 11-12
+TECHNICAL THEATER II & III PAR 4210 (PAR 4310 FOR LEVEL 3)

 This course continues the study of technical theater with further exploration of costuming, props, make-up, scenic design, stage management, sound design, and lighting design.
 Students apply technical theatre knowledge and skills by participating in practical aspects of the production process.
 Students will collaborate to execute a variety of technical designs safely and effectively, and develop management and public relation skills.
-Prerequisite: Technical Theater I. Offered at NHS
+Prerequisite: Technical Theater I.